-7. Department of Chemistry--New Course, Course Title Change, Catalog Description Changes, Credit Hour Changes, Course Revisions, and Program Moratorium a.
+7. Department of Chemistry-New Course, Course Title Change, Catalog Description Changes, Credit Hour Changes, Course Revisions, Program Moratorium, and Modification of Prerequisites APPROVED a.
 New Course:

 CHEM 401 Advanced Chemistry Lab

 Prerequisite: CHEM 332 or instructor permission

 Application and analysis of advanced laboratory techniques for chemistry majors.
 Topics will be taken from across chemistry, and students will use techniques such as synthesis, physical characterization, computation, spectroscopy and electrochemistry to gain experience with a wide spectrum of chemical techniques.
 An in-depth project is included in this course.